Cross-domain Multi-step Thinking: Zero-shot Fine-grained Traffic Sign Recognition in the Wild: Introduction

-Recent breakthroughs in large language models (LLMs)~\cite{brown2020language,chowdhery2023palm,openai2024gpt4,touvron2023llama} have brought general AI models that can solve a wide range of complex natural language tasks, many of which are approaching the level of human experts' performance~\cite{openai2024gpt4, bubeck2023sparks}.
-In addition to text, people live in a multimodal world containing various images.
-Many studies have been devoted to constructing visual-text large multimodal models (LMMs)~\cite{tsimpoukelli2021multimodal,touvron2023llama,openaisystem1,openaisystem,openaitech}, to solve various visual problems existing in the real world~\cite{yunxinli,xing2023dual,fang2022transferring,peng2023sgva,gan2024cross}.
-In traffic safety, LMMs show great application value in constructing future intelligent transportation systems~\cite {zheng2023chat}.
-Besides, LMMs have great potential in autonomous driving and can revolutionize the traditional human-vehicle interaction model~\cite{cui2024survey}.
-Users can communicate requests through languages, gestures, and even eyes, and LMM provides real-time in-vehicle feedback through integrated visual displays.
-However, despite the unprecedented recognition capabilities of LMM, its researches in TSR are limited to be explored.
-In general tasks, raw images are usually directly input into the LMM for recognition.
+Recent breakthroughs in large language models (LLMs)~\cite{brown2020language,chowdhery2023palm,openai2024gpt4,touvron2023llama} have introduced general artificial intelligence models that can solve various complex natural language tasks, many of which are approaching the performance level of human experts~\cite{openai2024gpt4, bubeck2023sparks}.
+In addition to text, other modalities, including images, are used in the real world.
+Many studies have proposed several visual-text LMMs~\cite{tsimpoukelli2021multimodal,touvron2023llama,openaisystem1,openaisystem,openaitech} to solve various visual problems existing in the real world~\cite{yunxinli,ghali2025enhancing,zeng2025kosel,dai2025large,gan2024cross,cook2024llm}.
+In traffic safety, LMMs exhibit significant application value in constructing future intelligent transportation systems~\cite {zheng2023chat}.
+Furthermore, LMMs have significant potential in autonomous driving and can revolutionize the conventional human-vehicle interaction model~\cite{cui2024survey}.
+Users can communicate requests through languages, gestures, and even eyes, and LMMs provide real-time in-vehicle feedback through integrated visual displays.
+However, despite the unprecedented recognition capabilities of LMMs, their research in TSR is limited.
+In general tasks, raw images are typically directly input into the LMM for recognition.
 On the one hand, it is difficult to recognize traffic signs directly as they are too small, e.g., in a road image with 1,280~$\times$~960 pixels, the traffic sign may be only 30~$\times$~30 pixels.
-On the other hand, unlike recognizing such as ``cats'' and ``dogs'', different types of traffic signs are highly similar and TSR requires accurate recognition at a fine-grained level.
-Therefore, detailed studies are necessary to stimulate the potential of LMM to realize fine-grained TSR.
+On the other hand, unlike recognizing objects such as ``cats'' and ``dogs,'' different types of traffic signs are highly similar and TSR requires accurate recognition at a fine-grained level.
+Therefore, detailed studies are required to stimulate the potential of LMMs to realize fine-grained TSR.